Tiffany-Bergett/Data_projects_TripleTen/Animation Movies/README.md

     - `'production_companies'`: List of all production companies involved in each movie
     - `'production_countries'`: Country of origin

-#### Description:
-- 1 Tableau Story made from 6 Dashboards and 14 visuals
-- Includes parameters, calculations, sets, and a final presentation of the Tableau Story.

 #### Assumptions:
 - The main genre was the 1st one listed, analysis was based on the main genre.
 - Missing values or inconsistencies in the data are minimal and can be ignored.
 - The provided data was clean when provided to us.

-#### Process:
-First, We held a Google Meet to organize our team details and technical details on how to best seemlessly share the work between time zones and workstations.
-Then, team member Michelle explored, filtered, and cleaned the data through Jupyter Notebook via Python.
-Next, we took turns passing the Tableau Workbook between members via Discord Chat based on availability.
-Keeping in constant connection and collaboration about our live edits through the same chat.
-Simultaneously, preparing the presentation requirements, outline, and details in the same collaborative method via Discord and .txt file.
-Lastly, We recorded our assigned portions of the presentation and used video manipulation to make it one seamless video presentation.

 #### Findings:
 - The United States produces the most animated movies, but production is happening far and wide across the globe.